Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Harrison Water Park at Harrison Lake

 Admission to the water park costs about $39.99 per person (regardless of age).

 TIP: For some people two hours is more than sufficient time.
-For others though, all day isn’t enough.
-The stronger, younger, more fit, the more you like playing in the water, the sunnier the day, the warmer the weather, and the more friends you’re playing with, the longer you’ll likely want to stay.
+For others, though, all day isn’t enough.
+The stronger, younger, the more you like playing in the water, the warmer the weather, and the more friends you’re playing with, the longer you’ll likely want to stay.

 The Harrison Water Park is open daily from late June until the Labour Day Weekend in September between 11:00 am and 6:00 pm.
-The 2023 opening date was June 24th and the park is open until September 4th.
+Last year the park opened on June 22nd and closed on September 1st.
+The opening date for 2025 will likely be around the same time, although this is to be confirmed.

 Harrison Watersports Playground